Konthoujam Lairembi Stone Inscription: Description

 The stone inscription is in the sacred temple complex of Goddess Konthoujam Tampha Lairembi (Konthoucham Tampha Lailempi) in the Konthoujam village.
 It is on the south of the National Highway No. 53 in the west of Imphal city.
 The stone engaged in this inscription is the sandstone.
 The inscription consists of 14 lines of writings in Meitei language (Manipuri language) in archaic Meetei script.

 Notably, the writings from the fifth to the seventh lines were highly damaged and distorted.
 So, proper study on these particular lines has been very hard and unsuccessful.

 History

 It does not mention any particular date.
 But paleographic study confirmed that it was written in two different times.
-The first 7 lines of writings have been assigned to the time of King Khagemba (1592 AD-1652 AD).
-The remaining 7 lines of writings are assigned to the time of King Charairongba (1697 AD-1709 AD).
+The first seven lines were carved in the time of King Khagemba (1592 AD-1652 AD).
+The remaining seven lines were added in the time of King Charairongba (1697 AD-1709 AD).

 Reading

 The inscription shows that King Khagemba assigned compulsory state duty for the Konthoujam clan to worship goddess Huimu Leima.
 Notably, the Loyumba Shinyen Constitution also assigned the Konthoujam clan to look after the worship of Goddess Huimu Leima, and not Konthousu (Tampha Lairembi).
 And according to the Konthoujam Nongarol (Konthoucham Nongkalol), Goddess Huimu Leima is the mother of goddess Konthoujam Tampha Lairembi (Chingphulon Konthousu), the one married Salailen (Soraren), the king of heaven.